ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/sve/sve_basics.md

 Modern CPUs have vector units that operate in a SIMD fashion.
 This greatly improves application performance, depending on the vector width.

-The Arm v7 ISA introduced Advanced SIMD or Arm NEON instructions.
+The Arm v7 Instruction Set Architecture (ISA) introduced Advanced SIMD or Arm NEON instructions.
 These instructions are supported on the latest Arm v8 and Arm v9 ISA.
 NEON registers are composed of 32 128-bit registers V0-V31 and support multiple data types: integer, single-precision (SP) floating-point and double-precision (DP) floating-point.

 ## Arm SVE

-In order to alleviate restrictions regarding fixed-length vector sizes, Arm has designed the Scalable Vector Extension (SVE).
+In order to reduce restrictions regarding fixed-length vector sizes, Arm has designed the Scalable Vector Extension (SVE).
 Arm SVE is vector-length agnostic, allowing vector width from 128 up to 2048 bits.
 This enables software to scale dynamically to any SVE capable Arm hardware.

 SVE is not an extension of NEON but a separate, optional extension of Arm v8-A with a new set of instruction encodings.